THOR: Tool-Integrated Hierarchical Optimization via RL for Mathematical Reasoning: Implementation Details

 \section{Implementation Details}

-\subsection{TIR Data Construction \& Cold Start.}
+\subsection{TIR Data Construction \& Cold Start}

 In the cold start stage, for data source construction, we collected a large set of question-answer pairs from various public datasets, including DAPO17k \citep{yu2025dapo}, DeepMath103k \citep{he2025deepmath}, and Deepscaler40k \citep{deepscaler2025}, which cover mathematical problems of diverse difficulty levels.
+For sampling, we set the hyperparameters to a temperature of 0.6, top-$k$ of 50, and top-$p$ of 1.0.
 After processing with TIRGen, we obtain 29,217 short CoT TIR samples from Qwen2.5-Math-7B and 57,598 long CoT TIR samples from Qwen3-8B.
 The distribution of code invocation counts in the final cold start dataset $\mathcal{D}_{SFT}$ is shown in Figure \ref{fig:exp_data_code_rounds}.
-In TIRGen, the Actor agent uses the corresponding policy model, while the Critic agent uses Qwen3-32B (Non-thinking) for its strong instruction-following capability.
-For non-reasoning models, we set $L_{step}=512$, whereas for reasoning models we set $L_{step}=4096$.
+In TIRGen, the Generator agent uses the corresponding policy model, while the Refiner agent uses Qwen3-32B (Non-thinking) for its strong instruction-following capability.
+For non-reasoning models, we set $L_{\text{step}}=512$, whereas for reasoning models we set $L_{\text{step}}=4096$.
 Our experiments utilize SandboxFusion\footnote{https://github.com/bytedance/SandboxFusion} as the external code execution environment.

-For cold start, models are full parameter fine-tuned for 1 epoch with a global batch size of 256.
+For cold start, models are full-parameter fine-tuned for 1 epoch with a global batch size of 256.
 We use AdamW optimizer \citep{loshchilov2017decoupled} with a fixed learning rate of $2 \times 10^{-6}$.
 ZeRO \citep{rajbhandari2020zero} is adopted for memory-efficient training.
 For reasoning models, the maximum context length is 20,000 tokens, while for non-reasoning models it is 4,096 tokens.

-\subsection{Hierarchical Reinforcement Learning.}
+\subsection{Hierarchical Reinforcement Learning}

+During the RL stage, we use the publicly available dataset ToRL28k \citep{li2025torl}.
+To stabilize training, we adopt an off-policy variant of GRPO and employ dynamic data filtering \citep{yu2025dapo} to accelerate convergence.
+In the early phase of step-level optimization, the code execution success rate is relatively low, resulting in many failed steps.
+We downsample these failed steps to ensure that the number of step-level optimization queries does not exceed that of episode-level optimization, thereby prioritizing the model’s overall problem-solving ability.